Fiesole

 The Roman theater of Fiesole (Photo by Nikater)

-Perhaps the biggest sight in Fiesole is the ruins of the Roman theater and baths (tel. +39-055-596-1293, www.fiesolemusei.it; closed Tuesdays Nov–Feb), an excavated complex that has a 4th century BC temple, that 1st century BC theater (which hosts summertime concerts under the stars; see "tips" below), and a few arches remaining from some AD 1st century baths.
+The excavated complex that includes a 4th century BC temple, a 1st century BC theater (which hosts summertime concerts under the stars; see "tips" below), a few arches remaining from some AD 1st century baths, and a small museum.

-Hiking from Fiesole to Florence
+Hiking from Fiesole to Florence—The Villas

 My favorite way to get back down to Florence from Fiesole is by foot.

-You can leave the main piazza on Via Beato Angelico, keeping left at the bend to hike down along cypress-lined Via Vecchia Fiesolana, passing walled gardens.
 On weekdays you can visit the gardens of Villa Medici, first gate on your left (Mon–Fri 9am–1pm; tel. +39-055-59-164 or 055-59-417); and the gardens at Villa Le Balze at no. 26 (by calling ahead at least two days in advance: tel. +39-055-59-208).

 At the hamlet of San Domenico halfway down sits the monastery where Fra' Angelico first took his vows; the Chapter House (ring at no. 4) preserves two of his paintings, with another in the church itself.